 The position of Firefighter is an extremely physically demanding position that require all around good physical conditioning.
-For a qualified individual to be considered for this position they must be able to pass the Physical Agility Test which tests an individual on physical tasks required to perform the job.
+Newly hired Firefighters will be required to successfully pass the Physical Ability Test during the Fire Academy to maintain employment as a Firefighter.

 Did you know